Here is your autism story for the week:

-My daughter woke up today to the sound of Nathan (15) yelling at me in the kitchen, “No soup.
+My daughter woke up today to the sound of Nathan (age 15) yelling at me in the kitchen, “No soup.
 No soup.
 No soup!”

 I am thrilled that he used his words instead of just throwing a tantrum as he would have just a few years ago (without my knowing what he was upset about).
 You see, Nathan has low-functioning autism.
 Anything he actually can verbalize, we celebrate:).

-I still am just tickled that he told me he didn’t want it today, “No soup.
+I still am just tickled that he told me he didn’t want soup today, “No soup.
 No soup.
 No soup!”

 He barely made the bus this morning with his new lunch safely packed.
 My daughter later came downstairs and told me, “I prayed for Nathan this morning that he would calm down.”
 Thank goodness for answered prayers!